Sid Davidoff

-Sidney H. Davidoff (July 18, 1939 – November 16, 2025) was an American lawyer and advisor who was one of 20 people on Nixon's Enemies List.
+Sidney H. Davidoff (July 18, 1939 – November 16, 2025) was an American lawyer and advisor who was one of 20 people on Richard Nixon's enemies list.
 Davidoff served as administrative assistant to John Lindsay, mayor of New York City, for seven years.
-After serving as his assistant, Davidoff went on to found his own firm and work as a lawyer until his death.
+After serving as his assistant, Davidoff founded his own firm and worked as a lawyer until his death.

 Early life and education

-Sidney H. Davidoff was born on July 18, 1939, in New York City.
+Sidney H. Davidoff was born in New York City on July 18, 1939.
 (Note: While a 1967 article in The New York Times states Davidoff was born in Queens, a 2004 directory states he was born in Brooklyn.
 Davidoff's obituary in the Times also lists Brooklyn.)
 His middle initial was not short for anything.
 He was brought up in the Queens neighborhood of Middle Village, and attended Jamaica High School where he was a wrestler.
 His father, a Jewish immigrant who came to the United States from Russia, owned a candy store.
 Davidoff graduated with a bachelor's degree from City College of New York in 1960 and earned his J.D. from New York University in 1963.
 He was admitted to the New York Bar that year.